 New-style field trips

-My sister, with whom we're “bubbling,” and I thought the farm adventure sounded like the ideal supplement to online learning for our kids (ages 8, 5 and 3).
+My sister and I thought the Family Farm Adventure sounded like the ideal supplement to online learning for our pod of kids (ages 8, 5 and 3).
 We weren’t wrong!

 Down on the farm

 Upon arriving, we quickly appreciated the beauty around us.
 Oxbow Farm is set on 240 acres of forest and farmland bordering the Snoqualmie River.
-We spent most of our time in the one-acre kids’ farm area, (near where Oxbow's Oxtober Festival takes place weekends in October).
+We spent most of our time in the one-acre kids’ farm area.
+(Pro tip: This is near where Oxbow's Oxtober Festival takes place weekends in October).

 At the kids’ farm, we found a huge garden with rows and rows of beautiful vegetables and fruit, along with a cool grape vine-covered area, the Living Playground, tons of shaded picnic tables and plenty of open space.